 Think of amperage as the total amount of electricity your home can use at one time.
 A panel with a higher amperage can handle more power, which is essential for modern homes filled with high-draw appliances.
 The amperage of your new panel is one of the biggest factors influencing the final price tag.
 A higher-amperage panel costs more upfront and often requires thicker, more expensive wiring and a more intensive installation process.
 Choosing the right size is a balancing act between meeting your current needs, planning for the future, and staying within your budget.
 Let’s break down the common panel sizes and what they mean for your project.

-Cost for a 100-Amp Panel
+What to Expect for a 100-Amp Panel Upgrade

 A 100-amp panel was the standard for decades and is still found in many older or smaller homes in Southeastern Pennsylvania.
 It’s generally sufficient for homes without central air conditioning or major electric appliances like dryers and ranges.
 While this is the most budget-friendly option, it’s often not enough for the demands of a modern household.
 If you’re thinking about adding an electric vehicle charger, a hot tub, or a new heat pump down the line, a 100-amp panel will likely leave you short on power.
 Upgrading from an even older 60-amp service to 100 amps is a necessary safety improvement, but most homeowners today find more value in going straight to 200 amps.

-Cost for a 200-Amp Panel
+Typical Cost Range for a 100-Amp Panel

 The 200-amp panel is the new standard for a reason.
 It provides plenty of power for the average family home, comfortably supporting central air, electric appliances, and other modern conveniences all at once.
 If you’re renovating, building an addition, or simply want to future-proof your home, this is usually the right choice.
 A 200-amp service ensures you’ll have the capacity for future upgrades, like installing a home charging station for an electric car.
 For most residential electric projects, a 200-amp panel offers the perfect blend of performance and value, giving you peace of mind that your electrical system can handle whatever you throw at it.

-Cost for a 400-Amp Panel
+Budgeting for a 400-Amp Panel Upgrade

 A 400-amp panel is the powerhouse of residential electrical services.
 You typically only see these in very large luxury homes with extensive power needs, such as multiple HVAC systems, heated pools, home workshops with heavy machinery, or several EV chargers.
 This is a major upgrade that often requires significant work from your utility company and a much more complex installation.
 While it’s overkill for most houses, it’s a necessary investment for properties with exceptionally high electrical loads.
 A professional assessment is critical to determine if your home truly requires this much power, as it represents a substantial increase in cost over a standard 200-amp service.